 parents prior to and following adoption and supervises adoptive placements; provides leadership in departmental conferences and training programs; prepares reports and correspondence as necessary.

-Arranges for placement of children in foster family homes, group homes or residential treatment homes pursuant to court orders
+Placement Arranges for placement of children in foster family homes, group homes or residential treatment homes pursuant to court orders

 or occasional voluntary agreements with parents; develops and implements the reunification or permanent placement plan;